Karumi/project-quality-assurance/methodology.md

 #### Daily Scrum

-The Daily Scrum is a short (usually limited to 5 minutes) discussion where the team coordinates their activities for the following day.
-The Daily Scrum is not intended to be a status reporting meeting or a problem solving discussion.
+The Daily Scrum is a short (usually limited from 5 to 15 minutes) discussion where the team coordinate their activities for the following day.
+The Daily Scrum is not intended to be a status reporting meeting with each member reporting progress to the same person but to each other.
+Also is the place to raise problems and issues and reserved time after the daily meeting with the corresponding people to solve them.

 #### Increment Review